Class DayTimeDurationValue

 • fromJavaDuration

-public static DayTimeDurationValue fromJavaDuration(java.time.Duration duration)
+public static DayTimeDurationValue fromJavaDuration(Duration duration)

 Factory method taking a Java 8 Duration object